Female Participation in the Nigerian Medical Politics Scene: My NiMSA Story

 I view leadership as a calling, and if you’re not called to it, you’d definitely struggle.
 You might love the position and the influence that comes with it, but if you don’t see it as a platform to be responsible to the people you serve, you begin to lose it, basically.

 My interest in leadership was cultivated a long time ago.
 My mom is a church minister, and it was naturally expected that she would groom exemplary kids for others to look up to.
 So, my siblings and I were put on the spot at very young age.
-And unlike other Preachers’ kids who might have this has a “problem” or “being caged”, I saw things differently.
+And unlike other Preachers’ kids who might have seen this has a “problem” or “being caged”, I saw things differently.

 Having people look up to you means you have to live up to expectations.
 I had to start a confinement of attitude.
 I saw myself as a leader who had to be responsible, because my lifestyle affected how other people behaved.
 This mentality started from a very young age, and it instinctively pushed out leadership qualities in me.